-1. Guidelines are in place that address appropriate reporting in organisational promotional materials.

-- 2. All articles written by overseas project partners or photos supplied by partners for reporting materials are reviewed for differentiation between development and humanitarian and non-development activities. - 3.
-Communications materials are reviewed prior to publication to ensure separation of reporting and fundraising for development and humanitarian and non-development activities.
+- 1. Guidelines are in place that address appropriate reporting in organisational promotional materials. - 2.
+All articles written by overseas project partners or photos supplied by partners for reporting materials are reviewed for differentiation between development and non-development activities. - 3.
+Communications materials are reviewed prior to publication to ensure separation of reporting and fundraising for aid and development and non-development activities.